 Cozy for walking to work or driving on dark winter mornings, wool mittens are much less effective for skiing.
 Wind goes right through wool, and your mittens will be wet and heavy as soon as you get snow on them—making for really unhappy hands.
 Ski gloves and mittens are much warmer, and the waterproof exteriors combined with moisture-wicking interiors are a much better way to keep your hands comfortably dry.

 Pea Coat and Jeans

 Winter fashion classics, such as a pea coat and jeans, are great-looking but not great performers for skiing.
-For example, if you take a tumble and get your jeans snowy, they will stay wet, stiff, cold, and heavy the rest of the day – and these are not the most inspiring feelings for working on your carving technique.
-Instead, wear a ski jacket and ski pants specifically designed to keep you comfortable in cold, wet conditions when you may be working up a sweat.
+For example, if you take a tumble and get your jeans snowy, then they’ll stay wet, stiff, cold, and heavy the rest of the day; and these are not the most inspiring feelings for working on your carving technique.
+Instead, wear a ski jacket and ski pants specifically designed to keep you comfortable in cold, wet conditions when you may work up a sweat.
 Look for ski clothing that is lightweight, waterproof, breathable, and warm.

 Even if you’re only going skiing for the first time and you don’t have all of the technical ski wear just yet, you can still avoid looking goofy and feeling uncomfortable while skiing.
 Jans offers ski clothing rentals in Park City to help you look good, feel good, and enjoy your time on the mountain.

 This post was updated on August 25, 2022.